 Getting a good pair of marine binoculars is also a question of safety.
 When far out at sea, binoculars must be reliable and robust, life can depend on binoculars.
 Be it in a search and rescue situation or when navigating treacherous waters with obstacles or reefs.

-High-quality binoculars may not come very cheap, but saving a dollar here may not pay off.
+High-quality binoculars may not come very cheap, but to save a dollar here may not pay off.
 Plus everybody who has ever used a premium pair of binoculars appreciates their superior viewing experience.
 Rely on well-known brands when purchasing binoculars for sailing or marine.